-Likewise, the president of the republic or other high-ranking public officials may request a cadena nacional de emisoras (national broadcasting chain).
-Under a cadena nacional de emisorass, all OTBS and RBTS concessionaires are requested by the government to transmit, at the same time, certain information or announcements deemed highly relevant to the Chilean people.
+Likewise, the president of the republic or other high-ranking public officials may request a national broadcasting chain.
+Under a national broadcasting chain, all OTBS and RBTS concessionaires are requested by the government to transmit, at the same time, certain information or announcements deemed highly relevant to the Chilean people.

-The relevant broadcasters must assume the cost of the cultural programme and any cadena nacional de emisoras.
+The relevant broadcasters must assume the cost of the cultural programme and any national broadcasting chain.